Security

 Compare the pair

-In summary, here's a quick comparison of on-line, cloud-based systems compared with the on-premise LinxCRM:
+In summary, here's a quick comparison of cloud-based systems compared with LinxCRM:

 Risk